- This event has passed.

-Led by scholar Alex Chambers and ecologist Ellen Jacquart, the discussion will help us further understand Indiana’s biodiversity and why it is worth saving.
+Led by scholars Alex Chambers and Mary Welz as well as ecologists Ellen Jacquart and Steve Cotter, the discussion will help us further understand Indiana’s biodiversity and why it is worth saving.

 How to Survive the Future is a podcast created by Alex Chambers and Allison Quantz in partnership with Indiana Humanities.
 In How to Survive the Future, everyday people are asked to imagine a world where they have made it through the challenges of the present and faced the pain of the past and then tell us what life is like after that.
 Farmers, poets, parents, organizers and others imagine how their lives, and the landscapes around them, will be different than they are now—hopefully for the better, though it’s never that simple.